phranck/CNUserNotification/ReadMe.md

 ##Usage
 As described above all method signatures are identical to that ones of `CNUserNotification*` classes.
-Strictly speaking you have to use two classes and one delegate:
+Strictly speaking you have to use three classes and one delegate:

 	CNUserNotification
 	CNUserNotificationCenter
+	CNUserNotificationFeature
 	CNUserNotificationDelegate

-That's all.
+That's all. `CNUserNotificationFeature` is the extension that doesn't exist in the original `NSUserNotification`, but there is a category to implement just two accessor methods.

 The only thing you have to do is to replace the prefix `NS` by `CN`.
 It's not required to change any code if you use `CNUserNotification`.
-It decides by itself whether to use `NSNotfication`  (on 10.8) or this custom implementation (on 10.7).
+It decides by itself whether to use `NSNotfication` or this custom implementation.

 ##Requirements
-`CNSplitView` was written using ARC and runs on 10.7 and above.
+`CNUserNotification` was written using ARC and runs on 10.7 and above.
 It requires the QuartzCore Framework.

 ##Contribution